CEO and Founder, Saxbys

 Bill Clark is Executive Director of Child's World America, a nonprofit he founded in April 2015.
 The organization is dedicated to raising awareness and being a catalyst for improving the well-being of children in America.

-Clark is originally from Delaware County and earned a B.S. in Economics and Marketing from University of Pennsylvania's Wharton School.
+Mr. Clark is originally from Delaware County and earned a B.S. in Economics and Marketing from University of Pennsylvania's Wharton School.
 He lives with wife Cindy Dell Clark in Villanova.
-He is a supporter of Philadundance, The Nature Conservancy, and Feeding America.
+He is a supporter of Philadundance, The Nature Conservancy, Feeding America and the Community College of Philadelphia Foundation.

 David H. Dix